 “We returned to Ukraine with the feeling that our partners’ support for our country is at a very high level,” Yermak said.

-In his interview with Fox News at the conclusion of his US visit, Zelensky said she felt confident about Washington’s inclination to drop restrictions on the use of American-donated weapons on strikes deep within Russia.
+In his interview with Fox News at the end of his US visit, Zelensky said he felt confident about Washington’s inclination to drop restrictions on the use of American-donated weapons on strikes deep within Russia.
 Biden’s administration had already hinted that any such announcement would amount only to tipping Washington’s hand to Moscow, even if a more tacit green light was forthcoming.

 You can also highlight the text and press Ctrl + Enter